 It's something very traditional, especially in Eastern Europe, but as everything else it's slowly being forgotten.
 I think we should keep those traditions (not only the culinary ones) alive.
 Hope you'll give it a go!

 - 4 medium beetroots, peeled and roughly chopped

 - 1 l tepid water

-Place your beetroots in a big jar, small pot etc. add garlic and your lukewarm water.
+Place your beetroots in a big jar, small pot etc. add garlic, salt and your lukewarm water.
 Do not cover it tightly as the air has to flow.
-You can cover your pot with a lid with a hole in it (those which allow steam to escape) or if you have a jar (or don't have a proper lid) just take a muslin and cover with that.
+You can cover your pot with a lid with a hole in it (those which allow steam to escape) or if you have a jar (or don't have a proper lid) just take a muslin cloth and cover with that.

 Set aside, somewhere in your kitchen, with normal room temperature.
 After few days you'll notice a foam starting to form - do not touch it!!!
 It's an important part of the whole process.
 After the foam you should notice a small circles of mold on the surface.
 That's the sign we're waiting for - your fermented beetroot juice is ready.
 Carefully take all the mold and foam from the surface and discard.
 Now you can use the sour juice as a base of your barszcz or like many people do - just drink it, bit by bit, for medicinal purpose.